-Diversity and Inclusion
+Diversity, Equity and Inclusion

-Without the right training, a diversity and inclusion strategy remains well-intentioned words on paper and an organization’s diversity potential is not channelled for maximum performance and success.
-Building a culture of diversity and inclusion is everyone’s responsibility, and learning the right behaviours and skills is the first step to getting there.
+Without the right foundational training, a DEI strategy remains well-intentioned words on paper, and an organization’s diversity potential is not channelled for maximum performance and success.

 Results You Can Expect

-- Understand the complexity of diversity
+• Understand the complexity of diversity and equity

-- Uncover and combat unconscious biases and stereotyping
+• Uncover and tackle unconscious biases

-- Understand your role in creating an inclusive workplace
+• Explore your role in creating an inclusive workplace

 Key Focus Areas